 Q: How does globalization affect indigenous cultures?

 A: Globalization can have both positive and negative effects on indigenous cultures.
 It can provide opportunities for indigenous peoples to share their cultures with the world and gain access to new technologies and markets.
-However, it can also threaten their cultural survival by exposing them to dominant cultures and economic pressures.
+Even so, it can also threaten their cultural survival by exposing them to dominant cultures and economic pressures.

 Q: What is cultural hybridity?